Stockport, Disley and Whaley Bridge Railway: The Buxton extension

 At the end of 1856, the Midland approached the LNWR with a proposal to extend the jointly leased MBM&MJR as a through route.
 They offered to subscribe £200,000 and the Duke of Devonshire was willing to add £50,000, even allowing the line to pass through Chatsworth Park if necessary.
 The LNWR turned down the offer and, in fact, were quietly pursuing plans for an extension of the SD&WB.

-When the bill went before Parliament the Midland made no opposition.
+When the bill went before Parliament the Midland Railway raised no opposition.
 They had been refused a hearing about the original railway on the ground that they had no locus standi.
-The Stockport Disley and Whaley Bridge Railway Extension Act 1857 (20 & 21 Vict. c. xcviii) was passed on 27 July 1857.
+The Stockport, Disley, and Whaley Bridge Railway Extension Act 1857 (20 & 21 Vict. c. xcviii) was passed on 27 July 1857.
 Fox suggests this was facilitated by the Duke of Devonshire and discussions with the MSL and Midland Railways.
 While these may have been amicable at first they were not the destined to stay that way.
 Additional capital of £200,000 was to be raised for the extension and, once again, the LNWR contributed the lion's share – £105,000 with the MS&LR providing up to £35,000.
-Formal transfer to the LNWR took place on 16 November 1866.
+Formal transfer to the LNWR took place on 16 November 1866 having been authorised by the London and North-western Railway (New Works and Additional Powers) Act 1866 (29 & 30 Vict. c. ccxlix).